ai4gd/ecology-georeferencing/README.md

 This repo contains a set of ground truth data points that will facilitate the evaluaton of current LLMs on the figure georeferencing task.
 Specifically, for each data point, we provide:

-* A PDF file of an ecology paper, along with a link to the original paper,
+* A PDF file of an ecology paper, along with a link to the original paper
 * An image of a figure that has been extracted from that PDF file
 * A .geojson file containing the true extent of that figure in spatial coordinates